HermanKoii/koii-dumper-reveal/README_Prometheus.md

 ### Testing

 - Write unit tests for new features
-- Ensure 100% test coverage for added functionality
+- Aim for comprehensive test coverage
-- Run existing test suite before submitting changes
+- Run the full test suite before submitting changes
-- Use `npm test` to execute the test suite
+- Use `npm test` to execute tests

 ### Code of Conduct

 - Be respectful and inclusive
-- Provide constructive feedback
+- Provide constructive, kind feedback
-- Collaborate in a professional manner
+- Collaborate professionally
+- Focus on the quality of contributions

 ### Reporting Security Issues

-For security vulnerabilities, please send a detailed report directly to the maintainers via a secure channel.
-Do not create public issues for security-related concerns.
+For security vulnerabilities, please send a detailed, confidential report directly to the project maintainers through a secure communication channel.
+Do not disclose security issues publicly.

-### Community
+### Getting Help

 - Join the Koii network community for discussions
-- Ask questions and seek guidance through official communication channels
+- Ask questions through official communication channels
+- Seek guidance from maintainers and other contributors

-Thank you for contributing to the Koii Blockchain Transaction Analysis Node project!
+Thank you for helping improve the Koii Blockchain Transaction Analysis Node project!

 ## License

 This project is currently unlicensed.
 As an unlicensed project, the following default copyright protections apply:

+### Copyright Status
 - The code is not openly available for use, modification, or distribution
 - The original authors retain all intellectual property rights
 - No permissions are granted to use, copy, or redistribute the code without explicit written consent from the project owners

+### Implications
+Without a specific license, potential users or contributors should be aware that:
+- They cannot legally use, modify, or share the code
+- Any use of the code requires direct permission from the project maintainers
+- The code is protected by default copyright laws

-#### Recommended Actions
+#### Recommended Action
-If you intend to collaborate or use this code, contact the project maintainers to discuss licensing terms and potential usage permissions.
+If you are interested in using or contributing to this project, contact the project maintainers to discuss licensing terms and potential usage permissions.